 I purposely left Strasbourg to last in this article because I wanted everyone to see more of the Alsace than just Strasbourg.
 Strasbourg is the biggest city and the capital of the Alsace.
 Strasbourg has a long history dating back to Roman times and more recently being part of Germany then France then Germany and finally France again.

 Palace Rohan in Strasbourg has a long history dating back to the 17th century and has hosted guests including Marie Antoinette and Napoleon.
 Today the Rohan Palace Strasbourg is home to some amazing museums to visit.

-Petite France Strasbourg is the most popular od the tourist attractions in the city. the area is known for cobblestone streets, canals, and well-preserved half-timbered homes that are painted in bright colours.
+Petite France Strasbourg is the most popular tourist attraction in the city.
+The area is known for cobblestone streets, canals, and well-preserved half-timbered homes that are painted in bright colours.

 A stroll around this area and you find artisan eateries and craft souvenirs.
 There is a picture waiting to be taken on every corner of the Strasbourg Petite France area.

 Cité de l’Automobile in Mullhouse